Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Feedback.jpg)

-Table provides context.
-In order to see actual Feedbacks follow links:
+The Table provides context.
+In order to see actual Feedbacks as an Images follow links:

 |              Date |     Company     |                               Feedback Link                                | Reviewers                                                                                   | Description                                  |
 |------------------:|:---------------:|:--------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------|----------------------------------------------|